hbisneto/PyBridge/README.md

 ```
 PyBridge 2.0:

+• Added new native library: time
 • Added Module "system" to PyBridge
 • Added Library "Logs.py" to "system" module
 • Added Library "Requirements.py" to "system" module
+• Added Backup reference to FileSystem.py
+• Added Samples reference to FileSystem.py
+• Added .gitignore to projects created by PyBridge
+• Added .gitignore to PyBridge
 • Updated modules and libraries to improve system ("SystemRequirements.py" is deprecated.
 Use "Requirements.py" instead)
 1. Renamed Module "ErrorReport" to "exception"
 2. Renamed Module "Linux" to "linux"